ewanhowell5195/PackUploader/README.md

 ### Token

-Run this in the **Console** tab of your browser’s developer tools to copy your token:
+Run this in the **Console** tab of your browser's developer tools to copy your token:

 ```js
 copy(document.getElementById("core-csrf-token").getAttribute("content"))